 Given that having higher testosterone levels can lead to thicker, fuller beards, it makes sense for aggressive behavior to be associated with them.
 That’s not to say a cleanly-shaven person can’t be aggressive, but it can be less expected by the general public.

 Therefore, anyone who uses confrontation frequently may like to keep their facial hair trimmed to avoid it being an expectation of those on the receiving end.
 It’s worth noting, though, that the study has limitations.
 Not all men with beards will be seen as aggressive, while not all beard-free men will be seen as non-aggressive.

 While women can be more attracted to men with beards than without, that doesn’t mean cleanly-shaven men don’t have a leg to stand on.
 The University of Hertfordshire conducted a study, led by Professor Richard Wiseman, that didn’t show bearded men in such a positive light.

 The study found that bearded men could be 51% less cheerful, 38% less generous, and 36% less caring than their clean-shaven counterparts.
 Men without beards integrated better with others and were easier to get on with.
 So, if you’re a bearded man who wants to turn that frown upside down, then it might just be worth getting the clippers out.

 There you have it bros, the psychology behind beards and why women like them.

-And for those of you who still fear your beard after reading the psychology behind them then maybe beards are just not your cup of tea.
+And for those of you who still fear your beard after reading the psychology behind them then maybe beards are just not your thing.

 However, I’m sure one day there will be one woman who’ll change your mind.

-Test it out and let it grow bro and unleash your inner monster because you and all the women who love beards might just like him a whole lot more.
+Test it out and let it grow bro and unleash your bearded side because you and all the women who love beards might just like you a whole lot more.